- Home

 Mindfulness is a powerful self-reflection tool that can be helpful if you struggle with a fear of change.

-By encouraging you to focus on the present moment, mindfulness can promote a greater sense of calm and inner peace, and help to keep things in perspective.
+By encouraging you to focus on the present, mindfulness can promote a greater sense of calm and inner peace, and help to keep things in perspective.

 Some people also find grounding useful for managing their fear of change.
-Grounding is a technique that can be used during moments of distress to distract people from their thoughts and bring them back to the present moment.
+Grounding is a technique that can be used during moments of distress to distract you from your thoughts and bring you back to the present moment.

 3. Create a vision board

-Using a vision board can be a powerful way to overcome the fear of change by serving as a constant reminder of what you want to achieve – boosting motivation and helping you stay focused on the path ahead.
+Using a vision board can be a powerful way to overcome the fear of change by serving as a constant reminder of what you want to achieve, helping you stay motivated and focused on the path ahead.

 Check out our article, How to create an inspiring vision board, to get started.